Eriku33/Foundry-VTT-Image-Hover/README.md

 2. Click the Install Module button and enter the following URL:<br>https://github.com/Eriku33/Foundry-VTT-Image-Hover/releases/latest/download/module.json.

 ## Description
-A module built on top of the Foundry Virtual Tabletop API that allows users to hover over actor tokens and see the character art.<br>
+A module built on top of the Foundry Virtual Tabletop API that allows users to hover over actor tokens and see the character art.
 User must be on the token layer to see the character art, if no character art exists (default icon), token art is used instead.<br>
 Image hover also supports animated file types that Foundry allows.